kittykatattack/learningPixi/README.md

 Sprites also have a ***global position**.
 The global position is the distance from the top left corner of the stage, to the sprite's anchor point (usually the sprite's top left corner.)
-You can find a sprite's global position with the help of the `toGlobal` method.  here's how:
+You can find a sprite's global position with the help of the `toGlobal` method.
+Here's how:
 ```
 parentSprite.toGlobal(childSprite.position)
 ```